AIHubCentral/docs/assets/RVC/Cloud/Ilaria RVC Zero.md

 - Login so you get more quota
 - Wait
 - Pay to be an HuggingFace PRO Member to get X5 times more quota
+***
+#### No GPU is currently available for you after 60 seconds:
+As all ZeroGPU Spaces share this hardware, there might be times where ZeroGPU is busy, if you ever go through this error, you just need to wait a bit and retry.
+***
+#### The file is too large.
+You can only download files up to 500 MB in size:
+Ilaria RVC Zero got a limit for the Model Upload Size, if you run into this either use another model.

 ===